Are you, or your partner unhappy or ambivalent about your pregnancy?

 I know that you can feel better, decrease complications during pregnancy and increase your chances of having healthy baby.

-If you want to feel better and want to be proactive about taking care of yourself and your baby, call me for a free 10-minute phone consultation at 281-267-1742 or to book your in-person appointment or a Skype session if you live in New York City, click on the BOOK NOW button below.
+If you want to feel better and want to be proactive about taking care of yourself and your baby, call me for a free 10-minute phone consultation at 281-267-1742 or to book your in-person appointment in my Houston or Woodlands office.
+You can also book a Skype session if you live in New York City.
+Click on the BOOK NOW button below.